 Art & Design

-Hard to miss with its attention-grabbing architecture designed by Kengo Kuma, the Nagasaki Prefectural Art Museum is perfect for all you art lovers out there.
+Hard to miss with its attention-grabbing architecture designed by Kengo Kuma, the Nagasaki Prefectural Art Museum is perfect for art lovers.
 Located near the waterfront of downtown Nagasaki, the museum straddles a canal, with an enclosed glass walkway between the two buildings.
 You get a stunning view of Dejima Wharf .

-Despite only having opened in 2005, the museum has already made a name for itself.
-Alongside its permanent collection of modern works by Nagasaki arts or Nagasaki themed work, the museum is also home to the largest collection of Spanish art in all of Japan.
+Despite being inaugurated in 2005, the museum has already made a name for itself.
+Alongside its permanent collection of modern works by Nagasaki artists or Nagasaki-themed work, the museum is also home to the largest collection of Spanish art in all of Japan.

-You can get to the museum by tram or train then on foot.
+You can get to the museum by tram or train and then by foot.

-Alongside the permanent collection in the museum, there are many other temporary exhibitions.
-The museum has hosted works by Alphonse Mucha, Hayao Miyazaki and even Pixar.
+In addition to the permanent collection in the museum, there are many other temporary exhibitions.
+The museum has hosted works by Alphonse Mucha, Hayao Miyazaki, and even Pixar.